 Once you’ve made these essential decisions about the nature of your drone business, there are a number of things you should consider that will allow you to operate seamlessly and efficiently within your chosen market segment.

-Regulations, training, and insurance
+Drone regulations, training, and insurance

 Before flying your first mission, make sure you have obtained any certifications or qualifications required by your local jurisdictions and aviation authorities.
 It is worth noting that in some countries, hobby pilots may fly unregulated, but businesses need to be registered.